- Students should share a personal story that aligns with these guidelines.

 - Students should have been enrolled at least half time in an institution of higher learning during Spring of 2018.
 It is OK for the student to have left school for any reason.
 We know that their story might include why they had to take time away from being a student.

-- Students must submit their audio stories electronically according to the submission guidelines prior to August 17, 2018.
+- Students must submit their audio electronically according to the submission guidelines prior to December 1, 2018.

 - Students are limited to one submission only.
 Additional entries will not be accepted.

 - Students should be attending school within the United States, but do not have to be U.S. citizens to participate.

 - Students should be willing to have their story included in an open-source story library that can be accessed by the public for educational and advocacy purposes.

 - All audio submissions should be in the voice of the student submitting unless they are unable to speak for any reason.
 In the event a student is unable to speak, they may select someone who can read their story for the recording.
 In the event a student cannot speak they may also submit a written story.